entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

     --compat-options prefer-legacy-http-handler to prefer the legacy
     http handler (urllib) to be used for standard http requests.
 -   The sub-modules swfinterp, casefold are removed.
+-   Passing --simulate (or calling extract_info with download=False) no
+    longer alters the default format selection.
+See #9843 for details.

 For ease of use, a few more compat options are available:

--   --compat-options all: Use all compat options (Do NOT use)
+-   --compat-options all: Use all compat options (Do NOT use this!)
--   --compat-options youtube-dl: Same as --compat-options all,-multistreams,-playlist-match-filter,-manifest-filesize-approx
+-   --compat-options youtube-dl: Same as --compat-options all,-multistreams,-playlist-match-filter,-manifest-filesize-approx,-allow-unsafe-ext,-prefer-vp9-sort
--   --compat-options youtube-dlc: Same as --compat-options all,-no-live-chat,-no-youtube-channel-redirect,-playlist-match-filter,-manifest-filesize-approx
+-   --compat-options youtube-dlc: Same as --compat-options all,-no-live-chat,-no-youtube-channel-redirect,-playlist-match-filter,-manifest-filesize-approx,-allow-unsafe-ext,-prefer-vp9-sort
 -   --compat-options 2021: Same as
     --compat-options 2022,no-certifi,filename-sanitization,no-youtube-prefer-utc-upload-date
 -   --compat-options 2022: Same as
     --compat-options 2023,playlist-match-filter,no-external-downloader-progress,prefer-legacy-http-handler,manifest-filesize-approx
--   --compat-options 2023: Currently does nothing.
-Use this to enable all future compat options
+-   --compat-options 2023: Same as --compat-options prefer-vp9-sort.
+Use
+    this to enable all future compat options

+The following compat options restore vulnerable behavior from before security patches:

+-   --compat-options allow-unsafe-ext: Allow files with any extension (including unsafe ones) to be downloaded (GHSA-79w7-vh3h-8g4j)

+      :warning: Only use if a valid file download is rejected because its extension is detected as uncommon

+      This option can enable remote code execution!
+Consider opening an issue instead!

 Deprecated options